debicky/course-application/README.md

 4. Administrator - can access everything on the app.
 This role have additional features like:
     - *Enrollments*, to keep an eye on who&when bought, left review and opinion on a course.
     - *Activity*, place where we can check all CRUD operations made on our app.
-    - *Users*, adding&removing roles, checking if the email is confirmed, last sign up, sign in, courses and enrollments count.
+    - *Users*, adding&removing roles, checking if the email is confirmed, last sign up, sign in, courses, enrollments, comments and visited lessons count.
     - *Unapproved courses*, **admin has to approve course to make it accesible for students.**